 Now I wanted to kill him.

-As I struggled to get myself together, I wondered if this feeling was what my natural scent unearthed in him.
-If this all-consuming, raging urge to devour and destroy me assailed him every time I was in his presence.
-If it was, if he felt anything close to this yet somehow didn't act on it, he had more self-control than I ever gave him credit for.
-And maybe if I could empathize with him long enough, it might save him from my wrath.
+As I struggled to get myself together, I wondered if this feeling was what my natural scent unearthed in Edward, if this all-consuming, raging urge to devour and destroy me assailed him every time I was in his presence.
+If it was, if he felt anything close to this rage yet somehow didn't act on it, he had more self-control than I ever gave him credit for.
+And maybe if I could empathize with that part of him long enough, it might save him from my wrath.

-It wasn't until he spoke my name that I realized he was still standing there, and that I hadn't spoken in a while.
+It wasn't until he spoke my name that I remembered his presence and that I hadn't spoken in a while.
 I clamped my lips shut, trying to recover before I totally lost it.
-Taking on a vampire, even the ridiculous vampire that I loved, might be tempting in theory, but as my sanity caught up with me, I realized that I valued my human life enough not to risk it ... at least not like this.
-I knew I would have to speak to Edward, and I would rather not do so with a slew of profanity.
-But I needed some time.
-And after the heaping bowl of malarkey he'd just fed me, he owed me at least that.
+Taking on a vampire, even the ridiculous one I loved, was tempting in theory, but as my sanity caught up with me, I realized I valued my human life enough not to risk it... at least not like this.
+I would have to speak to Edward and preferred doing so without a slew of profanity.
+But I needed time.
+And after the heaping bowl of malarkey he just fed me, he owed me at least that.

-He didn't seem to understand and I couldn't break my silence to tell him yet.
-I was collecting myself – my thoughts, my composure, my resolve not to pick up the nearest branch and whack him over the head with it – and his interruptions were complicating things.
+He didn't seem to understand, and I couldn't break my silence to tell him yet.
+I was collecting myself–my thoughts, my composure, my resolve not to pick up the nearest branch and whack him over the head with it–and his interruptions were complicating things.
 I was almost at the point where I could speak with some measure of calm.
-I just needed a few more moments before my wall of forced serenity completely collapsed.
+I just needed a few moments before my wall of forced serenity completely collapsed.

 "Bella."
 His tone was sharp.
 "Stop this right now."